Chipilín Crotalaria spp.

-Chipilín is a leguminous plant that is used as an herb in Central America and Southern Mexico.
+Chipilín is a leguminous plant that is used as a leafy green in Central America, Guatemala and parts of Southern Mexico.
 It is a perennial that can be grown as an annual in temperate climates.
-In parts of Mexico it is also known as Chepil, which might be a different variety.

 There are no commercial seed sources available at this time.
 Research on this crop is being conducted at the University of Massachusetts with the assistance of the CENTA in El Salvador (Centro Nacional de Tecnología Agropecuario y Forestal)